-My Mission — Making Things Matter
+My Mission: Making Things Matter

 It was just another day at work for K9 Blek, a Czech-German shepherd.
 The K9 had scented three robbery suspects in a densely wooded area and gave pursuit.
 But on this day, K9 Blek gave his life attempting to apprehend the suspects.

 In June 2010, I founded K9s4COPs to fund the donation of trained K9s to law enforcement agencies around the country.
-Less than a month after achieving our 501 (c)(3) non-profit, tax exempt status, we donated our first four K9s to the Harris County Sheriff’s Department on April 5, 2011.
+Less than a month after achieving our 501 (c)(3) non-profit tax exempt status, we donated our first four K9s to the Harris County Sheriff’s Department on April 5, 2011.

+Spurred by the success of these donated K9s, I launched the K9s4KIDs initiative in the fall of 2013.
+If K9s could keep our communities and law enforcement officers safe, I knew they would do the same for our children.
 My daughter, Sinclair, was the same age as the victims of the Sandy Hook Elementary school shooting.
 Having watched our personal protection K9s interact with my daughter and her friends, I knew K9s on campus would be a kinder, gentler alternative to other means of campus security.

 Within six years, K9s4COPs has placed 147 K9s resulting in over $150,000,000 in contraband removed from the streets.